This Hotshots board game review is based on a total of seven plays.

 - There are only four firefighter characters in the game, which is a bit of a shame.
 Having more options would add even more replay value.
 Maybe there will be more characters (and tiles) in a future expansion?

-Hotshots definitely rivals Castle Panic (base game) and Star Trek Panic as our favorite game from Fireside Games.
+Hotshots definitely rivals Castle Panic (base game) and Star Trek Panic as my group’s favorite game from Fireside Games.
 It has a good flow to it, it has a theme that just about anyone can get into, and it looks fantastic on the table.
 Oh, and it usually has some very tense finishes.
 We’ll be keeping this one since we really like the theme and it’s one of the only good push your luck co-op games out there.

 Many people are going to wonder if it’s worth it to get Hotshots if they already own Flash Point: Fire Rescue.
 Yes, it’s totally worth it.
 The two games do have firefighting and dice rolling in common, but they feel like two very different games.